thisismars-x/light/README.md

 [.]
 Praise God
 [.]
 If Vim/Neovim is Rust, light/HolyC is C.
 [.]
-Designed to get work done, with no checks and restrictions.
+Designed to get work done, convenient first, speed second.
 [.]
-You can look at the holy-code(light.holy-C.c) distributed with this repository, to learn about the axioms of light ' HolyCode.
+You can look at the holy-code(light.HolyCode.c) distributed with this repository, to learn about the axioms of light ' HolyCode.
 [.]
 There is almost no runtime overhead for the editor [.]
 Praise God

+---
-light is usable.
-I wrote a compiler with light as the primary code editor called Orthodox(github.com/thisismars-x/Orthodox), with ~10_000 loc.
+light works: Orthodox, a compiler under ~10_000 loc written in light as the primary code editor at github.com/thisismars-x/Orthodox.
+---
 ```

 ![holy code editor](light.png)